-Bill Fraumann started playing rugby in the early 1970s.
-He played his club rugby with the Harvard Rugby Football Club, Chicago Lions Rugby Football Club and Old Mission Beach Athletic Club.
-He played on numerous rep sides in California while serving in the U. S. Navy in the mid-70’s.
+Bill Fraumann started playing rugby in the early 1970s after playing four years of basketball for the University of Michigan.
+He played his club rugby with the Harvard Rugby Football Club, the Chicago Lions Rugby Football Club and Old Mission Beach Athletic Club.
+He played on numerous rep sides in California.
 He was selected as a reserve for the first Eagles game against Australia in Long Beach in 1976.
-He played Number #8 against France in the second Eagles game in Chicago in 1977.
+He played Number Eight against France in the Eagle’s second game in May, 1977.
 He scored two tries against the Five Nations champions led by their captain, Jean-Pierre Rives.
-He again played Number #8 against an England XV at Twickenham in the final game of the 1997 Eagles tour to England.
-After the game at Twickenham, he received but had to decline an invitation to play for the President’s World XV against a French Select XV in Paris.
-Mr. Fraumann has been involved with the USRFF since 2006.
+They were the first two tries scored by the United States in the modern era.
+He again played Number Eight in all six games of the Eagles first international tour to England in September 1997.
+He was capped for the second time against an England XV at Twickenham in the final game of the tour.
+After the game at Twickenham, he received but had to decline an invitation to play for the President's World XV against a French Select XV in Paris.

 Mr. Fraumann received an AB from the University of Michigan in 1970 and a JD from Harvard Law School in 1973.
 He joined Kirkland & Ellis in Chicago in 1973.
-He served on active duty with the United States Navy in San Diego from 1974 to 1977.
-After his Navy service, he returned to Kirkland & Ellis where he practiced corporate and securities law.
+He served as a Lieutenant in the United States Navy from 1974 to 1977 stationed in San Diego, California.
+After his Navy service, he returned to Kirkland & Ellis in Chicago where he practiced corporate and securities law.
 He is now Of Counsel to the Firm.
-Bill also serves as Chairman Emeritus of the Chicago Humanities Festival.
+Bill also serves as the chairman of the Chicago Humanities Festival.

 He has been married to Anne since 1971 and they live in Deerfield, Illinois.
-They have three children and seven grandchildren.
+They have three children and five grandsons.